nanoix9/2019Papers/dw/ass2/projectReport.md

 on the second table through an index.
 Apparently, index cannot be build on the stream data, so we can only create index on the batch data table and loop on the stream data.
-It is an effective way to avoid exhaustive search on the batch table.
+It is an effective way to avoid exhaustive search on the batch data table.

 To implement INLJ in PL/SQL, "cursor" is an important tool.
-A cursor fetches data from the output of a query, and can be traversed by a for loop.
+A cursor fetches data from the output of a query, and can be traversed by a for-loop.
 Cursors can fetch data row by row or in bulk.
 The difference between the two manner is performance.
 Each time when a cursor fetches data, there will be context switching between PL/SQL engine and SQL engine, which incurs overhead decreasing the overall performance.
-Therefore, fetching the data bulk by bulk (e.g. 50 rows at one time) can significantly increase the executing performance.
+Therefore, fetching the data bulk by bulk (e.g. 50 rows at one time) can significantly increase the execution performance.
 To access the data from a cursor we need to declare variables to hold that data.
-We can either declare a variable in type of the whole row or multiple variables each one for a certain field.
+We can either declare a single variable in type of the whole row or multiple variables each one for a specific field.

-Before insert values into dimension tables, it is necessary to check whether that value already exists in the table or not.
+Before inserting values into dimension tables, it is necessary to check whether that value already exists in the table or not.
 There are multiple ways to check the existance of one row before insertion.
 In this project a `WHERE NOT EXISTS` clause is used along with `INSERT INTO ...
-SELECT ...` statement to achieve this purpose, but the trick here is the use of a dummy table `dual`.
+SELECT ...` statement for this purpose, but the trick here is the use of a dummy table `dual`.
 The reason is as follows.
 The `INSERT INTO ...
 SELECT` statement will select rows from a table and insert into the target table, but here the data to insert